Not Accepting Guests

 NB!
 If you are two people traveling together I'd like for both of you to have a CS account (one shared account if you're a couple etc works just fine).
 I just want to make sure that the other person understands what CS is about to avoid any misunderstanding.
 Thanks!

 I totally love all things freegan, and the whole idea of CS, so here's my little contribution.
 Here you'll always get at least a place to sleep, a shower and some food, but I don't like being treated just like a hostel.
-Btw I'm vegan, and other vegans (as well as non-vegans) are veeery welcome!
+Btw we're vegetarian (mostly vegan), and other veg*ns (as well as everybody else) are veeery welcome!
 I love spending quality time with my guests, showing them around and cooking together.
 I'm a big tree- and people hugger, but I do respect their boundaries:)